Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

 ![](/_images/_gsender/_features/_shortcuts/gs_fe_sh_testedprofiles.jpg){.aligncenter .size-medium}

-To create your own, connect your gamepad to your computer and click the ‘Add New Gamepad Profile’ button, then make sure the gamepad is recognized before beginning to assign actions to each button.
-These profiles mean you can set up multiple gamepads if you'd like since they each have their own unique ID.
+To create your own profile, connect your gamepad to your computer and click the ‘Add New Gamepad Profile’ button, then make sure the gamepad is recognized before beginning to assign actions to each button.
+Creating different profiles mean you can set up multiple gamepads if you'd like since they each have their own unique ID.

 ![](/_images/_gsender/_features/_shortcuts/gs_fe_sh_addgamepad.jpg){.aligncenter .size-medium}